Ways to Avoid a Bad Car Loan

-People sell and trade in cars which are on finance all the time.
+People sell and trade-in cars which are in finance all the time.
 Some lenders require borrowers to trade in the car to a licenced dealer only as the car is secured to the loan.
 The first step is to talk to your lender.

 - If you sell the car, you will have to pay the remaining loan balance with the money you receive from the sale of the car.
 Note, some lenders do not allow private sales.